tourmalinelabs/AndroidTLKitExample/README.md

 </manifest>
 ```

+### Requesting permissions in app
+For Android versions 6 and above the application also needs to explicitly ask
+for a set of permissions from the user. `Engine.MissingPermissions` provides a
+list of the required permissions that can be passed to
+`ActivityCompat.requestPermissions`

 # Using TLKit

 The heart of the TLKit is the Context Engine.
 The engine needs to
 be initialized with a registered user in order to use any of its
 features.

-## Registering and authenticating users.
+## Registering and authenticating users

 TLKit needs to be initialized in order to use any of its features and
 starting TLKit requires passing an `AuthMgr` instance to the engine